 - Investment opportunities – the non-executive director may be willing to invest in the business (or their investment may itself be dependent on receiving a seat on the board).
 They might also provide access to other investors or have fundraising expertise.

 - Key contacts – for many businesses, good contacts may be just as valuable as financial investment.
 The non-executive director may provide access to key suppliers, customers or others with expertise to help develop the business.

 No single non-executive will offer a complete combination of these.
-For that reason, it’s vital for the business to be clear about what it’s looking for in a non-executive director – which will often be what it feels the lack of most keenly – and then judge potential candidates on whether they will supply this missing piece.
+For that reason, it’s vital for the business to be clear about what it’s looking for in a non-executive director.
+This will often be what it feels the lack of most keenly.
+The next step is to judge potential candidates on whether they will supply this missing piece.
 If they seek more than one single individual can offer, the business might consider appointing more than one non-executive director to the board.